velajua/velajua.github.io/_posts/2023-03-02-maze-solver.md

 comments: true
 ---

-This FastAPI app creates and solves mazes using various algorithms while allowing for strict pathing and weighted cells.
+This FastAPI app uses path finding algorithms to create and solve mazes while allowing for strict pathing and accounting for weighted cells.

-This [`repository`](https://github.com/velajua/maze_solver) contains the necessary files to daploy a containerized app which is able to create mazes using a modified version of the Breadth-First-Search algorithm, as well as solutions to the generated mazes using various path-finding algorithms.
+This [`repository`](https://github.com/velajua/maze_solver) contains the necessary files to daploy a containerized app using Docker which is able to create mazes using a modified version of the Breadth-First-Search algorithm, as well as solutions to the generated mazes using various path-finding algorithms which can be found below.

 ## Requirements